Seven years ago my life sucked.

-As a result, I constantly felt stressed out about money, and frustrated and anxious about my future.
+As a result, I always felt stressed out about money and anxious about my future.

 I remember this one night when I was feeling particularly helpless, afraid, and lonely that I just wished I would not wake up the next day.
 I wanted to die in my sleep, peacefully and quietly.

 The truth is, I would rather go peacefully into the good night than continue to bear the pain of not living the life I knew I came here to express.
 And as I fell asleep, I remember praying to God and saying, ‘God, please help me, take this all away from me.
 I’m ready to let it all go.
 I release this life, all my circumstance, please make it all go away!’

 The next morning when I woke up, I look around to see if my prayer was answered.
 But nothing had changed.
 I still felt the same way.
 No one had come.
 I was still alive, and all my circumstances were all the same.

 That’s when I noticed a new thought appearing in my mind…

 “No one is coming… no one is going to come to rescue me, save me, tell me everything is going to be okay or fix things for me.
 Not until I’m first willing to show up for myself, and come home to me.”

 Without knowing it, I was about to make one of the three most important decisions you need to make if you want to create meaningful, transformative, and sustainable changes in your life.